ertugrulgaripardic/spring-boot-security-actuator/README.md

 # Prerequisites

-To run and test this project successfully, ensure the following dependencies are installed:
+To run and test this project successfully, ensure the following dependencies are installed

 Java 17+